megalithic/tmux-dnd-status/README.md

 # Tmux DND Status

-Tmux plugin that enables displaying the DND (do-not-disturb) status of your mac
+Tmux plugin that enables displaying the DND (do-not-disturb) status of your mac.

 Introduces a new `#{dnd_status}` format to display whether DND mode is on or off.

-Tested and working on macOS only.
+Tested and working on MacOS (Big Sur) only.

+Presently requires: `brew install "vitorgalvao/tiny-scripts/calm-notifications"`

 ### Usage